Landscape LED Lighting – Options and Applications

 If you have a hardscape-heavy yard, grazing is a great way to soften surfaces and create dramatic light and shadow play.
 It involves placing the light close to a flat surface and aiming directly up or down the surface.
 The idea is to take advantage of a texture across a flat plane, so uneven or irregular patterns work best.

 LED Lighting Options

-To achieve the above effects, various types of lights are used.
 LED lighting comes in numerous varieties, making it a versatile way to illuminate outdoor areas in attractive ways.
-The following types of LED lights can be used to create an aesthetically beautiful landscape lighting scheme.
+Here are a few types of LED lights you can use in your landscape lighting scheme:

-LED well lights are mounted on the ground and shine upward.
-As such, they are very easily hidden in the landscape, creating very attractive lighting effects.
+Mounted in the ground, LED well lights shine upward.
+They create very attractive lighting effects because they’re very easily hidden in the landscape.
 This naturally gives them a wide variety of uses in landscape lighting scenes.

 Well lights can be used to uplight features, illuminating the lower parts of trees and structures.
 In addition, they can graze flat walls to highlight interesting patterns and textures and cast silhouettes and shadows.

 Hardscape features of your outdoor spaces such as walls, patios, paths, and other manmade structures can all be well light with hardscape lighting.
 This type of light is typically set under overhanging ledges to illuminate spaces and surfaces below.

 This makes them excellent for grazing applications, such as casting a light down the side of a stone garden wall, simultaneously illuminating the brickwork as well as any paths or greenery running along the structure.

 Hardscape lights can also be used to downlight certain features near patios or eaves.
 For instance, they can illuminate bushes or plots of flowers set along the patio railing.<